system-zero/system-zero/README.md

 We have also to appreciate the availability of the required tools to build the system.
 These tools are free to use them (free as free beer) by anyone in this world.
-But it is so, because we obey  and serve, to the one and only principle that the source code should be free (free as in freedom here).
+But it is so, because we obey  and serve, to the one and only principle that really matters; that the source code should be free (free as in freedom here).

 We can be sure, that the people of this world, wouldn't be possible to produce this tremendous in size and quality code, in that so sort time, if they had to